guignol1981/file-gen-cli/README.md

 **you can rewrite the config the same way**

-When the register is done, and you use file-gen-cli with you cli name as parameter, it will then generate the files accordingly to you cloud config.
+When the register is done, and you use file-gen-cli with you cli name as parameter, it will then generate the files.

 ## Documentation (gencli.json)